-- 6. Frequency-of-dose-itis Doc recommended daily treatment but we decided to just double the dose and give it every other day.
-Unfortunately, there is a great deal of variation among drugs and the vehicles in which they are suspended.
-Some drugs used up in the body rapidly and require twice a day injection in order to maintain MIC (e.g., Polyflex).
+- 6. Frequency-of-dose-itis The veterinary surgeon recommended daily treatment but we decided to just double the dose and give it every other day.
+Unfortunately, there is a great deal of variation among drugs.
+Some are metabolized rapidly and require twice a day injection in order to maintain MIC.
 Other drugs are formulated for one, two, three and seven day treatment frequency. - 7.
-Quit-treating-too-soon-itis Doc recommended treating for 5 days.
+Quit-treating-too-soon-itis The veterinary surgeon recommended treating for 5 days.
 After three days she is "looking better" so I can quit treating her and save money.
 Not good.